mse-data-science/MLOps_Labs/lab04/04_verifying_models.md

 ### Abstract interpretation: Intuition

-Let's assume your a drone operator and you want to fly your delivery drone (the blue dot) to the target (the orange box) to deliver some parcel.
+Let's assume you are a drone operator and you want to fly your delivery drone (the blue dot) to the target (the orange box) to deliver some parcel.
 You know that if you fly into the red zone (the infamous danger zone), you will make some people very angry - and you of course don't want to do that.

 ![Intuition for abstract interpretation, pt.
 1](imgs/abstract_interpretation_intuition_1.png)